SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

             * Updated the :ref:`LexicalStructure_Operators` section
               with discussion of custom operators that contain a dot.

-            * Updated figures in
+            * Updated figures in the :ref:`AutomaticReferenceCounting_WeakReferencesBetweenClassInstances`
-              the :ref:`AutomaticReferenceCounting_WeakReferencesBetweenClassInstances`
-              to show the deallocation process more clearly.
+              section to show the deallocation process more clearly.

             * Removed discussion of C-style ``for`` loops, the ``++`` prefix and postfix operators,